 I began a career in the arts and trained as an actor.
-I was fascinated by people and the reasons behind their behaviour as well as being drawn to working in groups of people I tended to see as ‘family’.
-Then, when I began my own family and had my son, my feelings towards myself and that vocation changed – I no longer felt the same draw to getting the applause, or wanting to keep feeling like the lowest of the low (acting for the majority is a very hard life…).
+I was fascinated by people and the reasons behind their behaviour and I was drawn to working in groups of people I tended to see as ‘family’.
+However, when I began my own family and gave birth to my son, my feelings towards myself and that vocation changed – I no longer felt the same draw to the applause, or wanting to keep feeling like the lowest of the low (acting for the majority is a hard life…).

 During my child rearing years I diverted into business (design and construction) but when my company folded I was left feeling utterly lost.
 My future was a terrifying blank canvas.
 I sought help and through some deep work was drawn back to school.

 I enrolled on a certificate in Psychology which then led to a degree (BSc Hons, Birkbeck), then a masters in Mental Health at King’s College London, followed by a doctorate in Clinical Psychology at UEL (HCPC registered).
-I also have training in family and systemic psychotherapy, emotional freedom techniques and am about to embark on training in Internal Family Systems therapy.
+I also have training in family and systemic psychotherapy, Internal Family Systems therapy (IFS, Levels 1 and 2) and Emotional Freedom Techniques (tapping).

 I am trained in Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Compassion Focused Therapy, Systemic Family Therapy, Narrative Therapy, Solution Focused Therapy, Psychodynamic modalities, Emotional Freedom Techniques, strength-based techniques (such as Tree of Life).
 Most recently, I have trained in Conversational Leadership.